gh-codechallenge/hackathon-iac-template/README.md

 ## Getting Started

-The purpose of this guide is to get you as soon as possible deploying infrastructure.
+The purpose of this guide is to get you deploying infrastructure as soon as possible.

 1. Update the prebuilt [README.md](./docs/README.md) Which once you have completed filling out the required information, it expects you to copy and paste the contents into the README.md file in the root of your project.
     - For ease, a copy has been provided below.